Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

         *   Go to the [Firebase Service Accounts page](https://console.firebase.google.com/u/0/project/kamperhub-s4hc2/settings/serviceaccounts/adminsdk).
         *   Click **"Generate new private key"**.
 A JSON file will be downloaded to your computer.
     *   **B. Convert the JSON file to a Base64 string:**
-        *   You need to convert the *content* of this file into a single line of text.
-The easiest way is using an online tool.
-        *   Go to a site like [base64encode.org](https://www.base64encode.org/).
+        *   You can use an online tool like [base64encode.org](https://www.base64encode.org/).
         *   Click **"Choose File"** and select the JSON file you just downloaded.
         *   Click **"Encode"**.
         *   Click **"Copy to Clipboard"** to copy the single, long line of encoded text.
     *   **C. Paste the Base64 String:**
         *   Go back to your `.env.local` file.
-        *   Paste the single line of Base64 text you just copied as the value for `GOOGLE_APPLICATION_CREDENTIALS_JSON`. **Do not wrap it in quotes.**
+        *   Paste the single line of Base64 text as the value for `GOOGLE_APPLICATION_CREDENTIALS_JSON`. **Do not wrap it in quotes.**
         *   The line should look like this: `GOOGLE_APPLICATION_CREDENTIALS_JSON=eyJwcm9qZWN0X2lkIjoi...`
+    *   **D. CRITICAL - Verify Project ID Match:** Open the downloaded JSON file and ensure the `project_id` field inside it matches the `NEXT_PUBLIC_FIREBASE_PROJECT_ID` you set above.
+If they do not match, your client and server are configured for different projects, which will cause authentication failures.

 ---